LearnBoost/cluster/Readme.md

   .listen(3000);
 ```

+Note that cluster does _not_ create these directories for you, so you may want to:

+    $ mkdir {logs,pids}

 recommended usage: passing the path to prevent unnecessary database connections in the master process, as `./app` is only `require()`ed within the workers.

 ```javascript